Close Banner

 What Is DAS?

-Disney World's Disability Access Service (DAS) provides assistance for guests and families with disabilities to navigate more easily and enjoy the parks.
-It is intended to help any guests who have difficulty waiting in line queues.
 Instead of physically waiting in a queue, you receive a return time equal to the current standby wait time.
 You can spend the time anywhere in the park and then return to enjoy the ride.
-You enter through the Lightning Lane entrance for barely any time in a physical queue.
+Then you'll enter through the Lightning Lane entrance for reduced wait time in a physical queue.
+(Looking for information on using Disability Access Service on the West Coast?
+Hop over to this post for the DAS details at Disneyland.)

-Disney World's Disability Access Service - DAS Screen on MDE App
+DAS at Disney World - DAS Screen on MDE App

 Who Qualifies for Assistance from DAS?